 Kalispell, Montana, offers breathtaking views, some of which are best experienced from a bicycle seat.
-Little wonder, then, that so many residents and visitors alike are opting to hit the road on two wheels.
+Little wonder, then, why so many residents and visitors are opting to hit the road on two wheels.
 After all, beyond the views, bicycling also offers health benefits for both riders and the natural environment.
+However, it’s important to be aware of bicycle accident helmet laws in the area to ensure your safety while enjoying the ride.

-However, before you hitch up your pant leg and hop on the saddle, you should familiarize yourself with the traffic rules and regulations that apply to cyclists.
+Before you hitch up your pant leg and hop on the saddle, you should familiarize yourself with the traffic rules and regulations for cyclists.
 Doing so is important not only for your own safety but also for the safety of others.
 So, let’s explore these rules in detail, including helmet laws—and explain what you can do if you’re ever in an accident.

 Bicycle Accident Statistics